Implement virtual network traffic routing

 Optional default routes

 Azure adds default system routes for any Azure capabilities that you enable.
 Depending on the capability, Azure adds optional default routes to either specific subnets within the virtual network, or to all subnets within a virtual network.
-The additional system routes and next hop types that Azure may add when you enable different capabilities are:
+The system routes and next hop types that Azure may add are:

 Source